Enroll in Duo for More Secure Logins

 How will Duo change my login experience?

-After entering your username and password to log in to a Duo-protected application (such as Workday), Duo will prompt you to verify the login from a device you've registered.
+After entering your username and password to log in to a Duo-protected application (such as Portal), Duo will prompt you to verify the login from a device you've registered.

 We strongly recommend downloading Duo's mobile application on a registered mobile device.
 Provided your device has internet connectivity, you need only respond to a Duo push notification to verify your logins.
 This provides the quickest, smoothest login experience.